IARC-CSU/GCO-themes/README.md

 ```
 build your owns urls following this structure (ensure .html file exists).

-Warning: refreshing an webpage is only working with an Apache env + ModRewrite enable (see .htaccess file)
+Warning: refreshing n webpage is only working with an Apache env + ModRewrite enable (see .htaccess file)

 ## Cancer Tomorrow theme
 @todo